A1.22: Body parts

 Practice vocabulary in context with real materials.

-A1.22.2 Kort verhaal
+A1.22.1 Kort verhaal

-Ik lijk steeds meer op jou.
+Ik lijk steeds meer op jou

-I look more and more like you.
+I resemble you more and more

 Vocabulary (16)